 10. CSTAR Score

 UpGuard's external risk grader measures a site's external resiliency by testing security mechanisms such as SSL and SPF, and analyzing business data such as breach history, CEO and company approval, and industry averages.
-Tripwire recently improved their score from a 542 and are currently doing well at 779.
-Surprisingly, Lockheed's site has relatively poor security, lacking sitewide SSL on their website and SPF and DMARC for their email, troubling for a (cyber-) security corporation.
+Tripwire's security rating is 656.
+Unsurprisingly, Lockheed's site has great security, with only a lack of HSTS enforcement an issue.
 Learn more about CSTAR here.

 Scoreboard and Summary